Kequc/nano-records/README.md

 });
 ```

-Updates with the provided body.
+Adds the provided body to the existing body and then persists it to the database.

 #### Update or persist